My Account / Billing

 Currently all 50 states are involved with NMVTIS at various levels of participation, representing nearly 90 percent of vehicles on the road.
 (View NMVTIS participation map.)

 Some states participate fully with NMVTIS (provide data to the system as well as make title inquiries before issuing new titles.)
 Other states provide data only or are developing the capacity to participate fully with NMVTIS.
-The following state are still in development, but are expected to be in accordance in the near future: DC, HI, IL, KS, ME, MI, MS, OR, RI, VT.
+The following state are still in development, but are expected to be in accordance in the near future: Washington DC, HI, KS, MI, MS, OR, RI, VT.

 Does instaVIN® have vehicle history reports for Classic Cars?